- SAP has been forced to move HANA into the background of its marketing focus for various reasons.

 Where are HANA’s Sales Outside of Companies that Already Run SAP Applications?

 Is some explanation for why HANA is not purchased outside of SAP accounts.
 The sales pitch was that HANA was so much more advanced than competing offerings that not only S/4HANA but other SAP applications could not work to their full extent without it.
-It was going to be so easy to develop on with the HANA Cloud Platform (now SAP Cloud or SAP Cloud Platform) that developers outside of SAP were going to flock to it because of its amazing capabilities.
+It would be easy to develop with the HANA Cloud Platform (now SAP Cloud or SAP Cloud Platform) that developers outside of SAP would flock to it because of its amazing capabilities.
 Right?
 SAP said all these things and many more.